is-120-winter-2023/sample-respsonsive-flex-day-2/README.md

 **Concepts covered**: Flexbox, flex property, determining breakpoints, media queries, responsive design using the _mobile-first_ design strategy.

-In this assignment you will add flexboxes to your `<body>` element, hero overlay, menu, articles, and cards using "mobile-first" design and media queries.
+In this assignment you will add flexboxes to your `<body>` element, hero overlay, menu, articles, and cards using mobile-first design and media queries.

 | :warning: This assignment builds on your _Overlays and cards_ assignment                                                                                                                                                                                                                                                                                                                                                                               |
 | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |